imennajar/python-challenge/README.md

                l=l+1
         c.append(l)

-    #print the name of each condidat with the percentage of their votes and the total of their votes
+    #print the name of each candidate with the percentage of their votes and the total of their votes
     for i in range (len(c)):
         print(b[i],':', round(c[i]/len(a)*100,3),'% (',c[i],')','\n')